INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 ![v2021.0](./img/v2021.0.png "v2021.1")

 Thus, by means of the presentation of these diagrams, the schedule in terms of versions and branches for the next year is shown, always having as a priority the establishment of a version as a baseline by the middle of the year to be able to consolidate the report with enough time in advance.

+As mentioned above, this release schedule has been made to cover an annual cycle as an example, but this release schedule is intended to be established consistently over time.

 # Release Delivery
 The release of a version involves the generation of certain artifacts so that the community has access to all the assets generated and can clearly identify the elements that are released.